 The main focus of our analysis was on masculine gender norms and SAHFs' attitudes toward masculine identities.
-This section is broken into three subsections in accordance to the following themes: (1) interpretation of traditional masculinities; (2) construction of alternative masculinities; and (3) navigation of the challenges of constructing and maintaining new masculine identities.
+This section is broken into three subsections in accordance to the following themes: (1) interpretation of traditional masculinities, (2) construction of alternative masculinities, and (3) navigation of the challenges of constructing and maintaining new masculine identities.

 Interpretation of traditional masculinities.
 There were different ways in which SAHFs in our study interpreted traditional masculinities.
 The majority indicated that they liked participating in traditional masculine activities, such as watching sports, playing sports, drinking beer, exchanging jokes, jamming out with male friends, or listening to heavy metal music during their spare time.
-Two SAHFs alluded to their need to feel independent or respected- characteristics that are salient to traditional masculinities.